oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 essentially be implementing our own power series model on top of the Sage model, and that would also make an unfair comparison.

+On the other hand, both Magma and Mathematica do end up computing to a slightly higher precision than Oscar, due again to subtle differences in power series model.
+The issue for SageMath is that making substitutions and truncations to force it to behave in the same way as the other systems is not something we consider to be fair.

 Arithmetic operations on power series in SageMath seem to be performant and certainly comparable with Magma and Oscar, assuming you can get expressions with the same precision as those systems.